Efficient functional estimation and the super-oracle phenomenon: Bias

 As mentioned in the introduction, building on the original debiasing idea of \citet{KozachenkoLeonenko1987}, \citet{Ganguly18} proposed a debiasing technique for the naive estimator $\widetilde{T}_{m,n}$ of a general two-sample functional.
 The initial goal of this subsection is to use fractional calculus techniques to give an informal study of the remaining bias of these resulting estimators, with a view to addressing the question of whether to apply our weighting scheme to the naive estimator~\eqref{Eq:Unweighted} or that of \citet{Ganguly18}.

-For simplicity we will focus on the one-sample setting in~\eqref{Eq:OneSampleFunctional}, where the function $\psi$ does not depend on its second argument, though all of the calculations have analogues in the two-sample setting and with additional $x$ dependence.
+For simplicity we will focus on the one-sample setting in~\eqref{Eq:OneSampleFunctional}, though all of the calculations have analogues in the two-sample setting.
 Suppose that there exists a sequence of differentiable functions $(\psi_k)$ for which

 for all $u \in (0,\infty)$; examples in the cases of Shannon and R\'enyi entropies will be given below.
 We will consider the debiased estimator of $H(f)$ given by